JAORMX/compliance-profile-operator/README.md

   less permissions.
 There already is a `profileparser` service account available (from the `deploy/service_account.yaml` file), however, using it causes an unknown issue in the workload.
 RBAC problems are suspected.

+* Actually generate a **TailoredProfile** ConfigMap.
+Currently it generates a ConfigMap with empty content.
+We need the controller to actually parse what's needed and generate the XML file.

+* Implement **variables** in the **TailoredProfile** object.

 References
 ----------